| |

 Let them bring in a reminder of home.

-Allow children to bring a small comfort item to class the first week of school.
+Allow children to bring a small comfort item to class during the first week of school.
 This may help ease students with separation anxiety.

 Of course, you don't want a child dragging around a huge blankie.
 But they could bring a tiny stuffed animal, or a special bracelet or note from Mom and Dad.